kfjahnke/envutil/README.md

 of OpenImageIO - OIIO can use ffmpeg to open videos, but at the time of this writing it could not write to videos, so I had to do it 'by hand', using ffmpeg code directly.

-If you have highway installed, the build will use it, if not it tries for Vc, and if that isn't present either it uses std::simd.
-If you dont' want any of the three, set the option USE_GOADING=ON.
-The functionality and results should be the same with either of the back-ends, but processing time will vary, especially if you are using 'twining'.
-My own library code (from the zimt library) is provided here as a stripped-down copy - it's header-only C++ template metacode and doesn't link to anything, so it's a compile-time dependency only.

 It's recommended to build with clang++